10 Uncommon Mental Exercises to Change Your Bad Emotional Habits

 You are constantly bombarded with new ideas about who you’re supposed to be and what you’re supposed to do.
 “Top 10 places to visit before you die.”
 “How to become even more successful,” etc. Buried underneath this mountain of information is the real you, who is striving to grow and has all the necessary tools to do so.

-You simply have to make yourself visible in your hunger for information.
+You simply have to become an observer of your reality.
 A few times a day, practice looking at yourself in 3rd person.
 Act as if it’s another person in your world who is very important.
-You’ll truly realize what you need to do, to actually make this person more confident and polarizing to the world.
+You’ll truly realize what you need to do, to actually make this person get the most out of this world.

 A quick and easy way to do this is by setting reminders to yourself throughout the day.
 It allows you to snap out of whatever information trance you are being caught in.

-Why this works: Of all our striving in life, the end goal is actually to be more visible to either what we perceive as value or what others perceive as value.
+Why this works: Throughout the struggle of life, the end goal is to actually be more visible to either what we perceive as value or what others perceive as value.
 We travel to exotic locations to post pictures about it to show off to our friends.
 We do this because we think that they value travel, relaxation, and beautiful sights, just like us.
 The conundrum is that when we seek to be visible to others, we become less visible to ourselves.
 This exercise makes us realize that if we are already visible to ourselves, by living out our values every day and every moment, there is no longer a need to be visible to others.

 8. Practice Asking Yourself – What If I’m Wrong?